 Skip advert

 Advertisement - Article continues below

-The Seltos’ exterior design clearly takes plenty of inspiration from the brand’s other models, such as the Sportage and pure-electric cars like the EV9 and EV3.
-One of the teaser images shows Kia’s signature ‘Star Map’ daytime running lights with similarly thin, vertical rear lamps, too.
+The Seltos’ exterior, especially with Kia’s new ‘Star Map’ headlight signatures, clearly takes plenty of inspiration from the brand’s other models, such as the Sportage and pure-electric cars like the EV9 and EV3.

-The overall surfacing looks to be smoother than the chunky EV3, more akin to the EV2 concept that was presented earlier this year.
+The overall surfacing is chunky and the proportions are pretty typical of an SUV, with an upright front end and high roofline.
 One element that the Seltos shares with the EV3 and EV5 is the ‘floating roof’ effect that’s achieved by a black section on the rear pillar.
-There are also flush-fitting door handles, silver bumper detailing and blocky wheelarch cladding.
+There are also flush-fitting door handles and blocky wheelarch cladding, while silver bumper detailing varies according to the two trims, the sportier GT-Line and the more rugged-looking X-Line.

+Skip advert